Urinary Tract Infections

 If your symptoms are related to sexual intercourse, you should wash carefully with plain water before having intercourse.
 Use a special lubricant (KY Jelly) during intercourse – this is available from most chemists without prescription.
 It is helpful to empty out your bladder immediately after intercourse to flush out any germs which may have entered the urethra.
 Some women, however, continue to suffer problems despite these measures experiencing recurrent cystitis after sexual activity.
 In this situation, it is best to take a single antibiotic tablet (Norfloxacin, Trimethoprim or Cephalexin) immediately after intercourse and to take regular cranberry juice or tablets.

 In some patients with recurrent infections self-starter antibiotics might be used.
 This is where patients start to take antibiotics themselves when they feel the symptoms of an infection coming on, without the need to see their doctor each time.
-In other patients a dose of prophylactic antibiotic may be taken each day.
+Some patients respond well to D-Mannose or Hiprex (Methenamine) treatment.
+In other patients a low dose of prophylactic antibiotic may be taken each day.
 Your doctor will be able to discuss with you which approach is best.